sjanssens1977/vagrant-base-template/README.md

 > Please make sure you have prepared the [first-time setup step](#step-2-create-the-hyper-v-virtual-switch-nat-switch) to create the Hyper-V virtual switch named `NAT Switch`.

 To assign a static ip address to a VM, simply add the _nested hash_ key `ip:` with the ip address as the value.
+It is advised to specify the network configuration manager used by the OS using the _nested hash_ key ip_config_manager with one of the allowed values: `iface` or `netplan`.

+For standaard Debian (not the cloud-init images) use the `iface` network configuration manager.
+Ubuntu use `netplan` to manage network configurations.

 The `NAT Switch` ip address range is `192.168.77.0/24`.
 This means the static ip address must be in the range 192.168.77.2 - 192.168.77.254.